zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/querysingle.md

 The `QuerySingle` extension method returns the instance of the specified type with the first record fetched from the database table, otherwise, it will throw an exception if no records are returned by the query.

- - The most basic usage of `QuerySingle` is to provide only the id column as the parameter.
+ - The most basic usage of `QuerySingle` is to provide only the ID column as the parameter.
  - In this case, Dapper will automatically map the result to an object of type `T`.
  - `QuerySingle` is a very useful operation when you need to retrieve only a single row from the database.